 If you want, you can select everything to download from.
 Google Takeout, immediately started calculating the estimated size and the number of files in the package, i.e. ‘Google Circle’.

 It then asked me to configure some options.
 I preferred proceeding further with the preset options for me.
-Here, if you want you can chose to save the data in open, portable formats, so you find it convenient to import it to other services easily.
+Here, if you want you can choose to save the data in open, portable formats, so you find it convenient to import it to other services easily.

 Later, I saw a link – Create Archive, highlighted in red.
 Upon clicking this link, I was taken to a new page which displayed the package under the Downloads tab.
 If you’ve created a previous download, it’ll show that one on the bottom.
 To my surprise, I noticed the downloads were pretty quick – less than a few minutes for any download.

-You are now ready to download the package to a desired place on your computer.
+You are now ready to download the package to the desired place on your computer.
 Before this, you might need to enter your password again for downloading the package, which Google prefers for security reasons.
 Having no other options to evade the feature, I agreed!

 The folder containing all your files will now be displayed at a suitable location.

 Double-click the folder to find all the files in place.
-Contacts are organized by the names you have given to your Circles and stored as .vcf cards
+Contacts are organized by the names you have given to your Circles and stored as .vcf cards.

 Visit google.com/takeout today to get started.